BruskaTech/UnityEPL/Documentation/Architecture.rst

 Important Coding Practices
 *************
 These are the important practices that are critical for all coders to understand and follow.
 - Do NOT use *Task.Delay()*.
-Instead, use *InterfaceManager.Delay()*.
-They act exactly the same, but InterfaceManager.Delay knows how to handle the single threaded nature of webgl
+Instead, use *Timing.Delay()*.
+They act exactly the same, but Timing.Delay knows how to handle the single threaded nature of webgl

 *************
 Acronyms and Terms